CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 ## Log the stack trace of the speech function

 Sometimes, you may want to see which part of the code is responsible for speaking something.
-For this, you can enable the stack trace logging of the speech function pressing NVDA+control+alt+S.
+For this, you can enable the stack trace logging of the speech function pressing `NVDA+X, S`.
 Each time NVDA speaks, a corresponding stack trace will be logged in the log.

 Note: You may modify the script's file directly to patch another function.